mikro-orm/mikro-orm/docs/docs/guide/01-first-entity.md

 This issue with dynamic imports can surface for both the CLI usage and `vitest`.
 While the `--loader` solution works for the CLI, we can use something more vite-native for `vitest`, let's talk about that part later when you start writing the first test.

+> The `ts-node` binary works only on older Node.js versions, for v20 or above, we need to use `node --loader ts-node/esm` instead.

 ```json title='package.json'
 {
   "type": "module",